wanderingcaribou/popular-github-repositories/README.md

 After cloning this repository:

-- Run `yarn install` to install dependencies
+- Run `npm install` to install dependencies
-- Run `yarn start` to start up the app
+- Run `npm start` to start up the app

 ### Github API